Innovative use of timber through the entry foyers and over the aquatic areas

 From a Construction Engineering perspective, our team worked on the design and lifting strategy for the primary bow-string trusses, which were up to 33m long and weighed up to 7tonne.
 The lift involved aerially rotating the trusses from lying on their flat to their vertical position, using a dual lift (2 crane-lift), which required a strongback system to help support the truss during the aerial manoeuvre.

-Moreover, TTW also detailed the erection sequence for the mass timber portal frames to enable safe installation during construction.
+Moreover, our Timber engineers have delivered the detail for the erection sequence for the mass timber portal frames to enable safe installation during construction.

 Client: Eurobodalla Shire Council